tomcam/m/docs/internals.md

 because it will be the name of a file.
 Could be like "debut" or also "debut/gallery/item".
 DOCUMENT that the covnention is always forward slash even on Windows
-Put file sin this order
+Put CSS files sin this order
 - reset.css
 - fonts.css
 - bind.css
 - sizes.css
 - theme-light.css
 - layout.css
-- "wide.css"
+- [theme name such as wide].css
-- "responsive.css"
+- responsive.css

 ## Creating a project